bidon-io/bidon_sdk_android/bidon/README.md

 ### Dependencies (Recommended)

-To integrate the AppLovin Decorator through Dependencies, first add the following lines to your Podfile:
+To integrate the AppLovin Decorator through Dependencies, first add the following lines to your `build.gradle` (:app):

 ``` kotlin
 dependencies {